pjh68/pjh68.github.io/_posts/2025-09-25-how-i-think-about-ai.md

 So it’s a better search engine and personalised technical documentation.
 Is it sufficient?
 No, people are still going to go to source material.
 Does it save the wading and cut through the enshitificaiton of the web?
 Yes, for now.

-If you forced me to make a prediction, right now It’s: Some of this will be helpful tooling.
+If you forced me to make a prediction, right now it’s: Some of this will be helpful tooling.
 We will see marginal improvements in productivity (approx 10% or less on aggregate) and we will be spending more on tooling.
 Our total cost base will either go up, or stay around the same.

 So yeah, I’m still in the [fizzling of techno hype]({% link _posts/2025-05-10-techno-hype-fizzle.md %}) camp.